-$$250 \quad [PO_4] = K^{-1} \frac{DPS}{100 - DPS}, \tag{2}$$
+$$[PO_4] = K^{-1} \frac{DPS}{100 - DPS} , \qquad (2)$$

-With [PO4] phosphate concentration in (kg L-1), K the sorption constant (L kg-1), DPS (degree of P-saturation; %).
-This model adequately described P sorption in soil across a wide range of pH values, including the Scheldt river pH (Schoumans and Groenendijk, 2000; Warrinnier et al., 2018).
-The model relies on surface complexation between PO4 and Fe-, Aloxyhydroxides in the sediment.
+with $[PO_4]$ phosphate concentration in kgL-1, K the sorption constant ( $Lkg^{-1}$ ), and DPS (degree of P saturation; %).
+This model adequately described P sorption in soil across a wide range of pH values, including the Scheldt River pH (Schoumans and Groenendijk, 2000; Warrinnier et al., 2018).
+The model relies on surface complexation between PO4 and Fe and Al oxyhydroxides in the sediment.
 That complexation is determined by a chemical equilibrium between solid (adsorbed) and dissolved PO4 phase (Warrinnier et al., 2019).
-The parameter K of existing soil models has been calibrated for soil - pore water system, and the sediment-water parameter (K) is unlikely equal.
+The parameter K of existing soil models has been calibrated for the soil-pore water system, and the sediment-water parameter (K) is unlikely equal.
 Therefore, the model was calibrated by fitting parameter K (Eq.
 2) on sediment DPS measurements and recent Scheldt water PO4 measurements.
-As a result, the fitted K-value is adapted to the local geochemistry of tidal marsh sediments and the surface water.
+As a result, the fitted K value is adapted to the local geochemistry of tidal marsh sediments and the surface water.

-We explored 16 different scenarios to fit the sediment-water model Eq.
+We explored 16 different scenarios to fit the sedimentwater model Eq.
 (2).
 These scenarios illustrate the statistical uncertainty surrounding the estimated PO4 concentrations.
-The model was fitted separately for each site sediment core or on the combined replicate cores for Old1 and Young1 (SI.VI).
+The model was fitted separately for each site sediment core or on the combined replicate cores for Old1 and Young1 (Sect.
+SI.VI in the Supplement).
 Every sediment sample had between one and three replicates, depending on the depth and the site.
-The average value of these replicates was used or the individual replicates DPS values.
+The average value of these replicates was used or the individual replicate's DPS values.
 One sediment sample covered several deposition years, so multiple PO4 observations corresponded with each sediment sample.
 Again, the average of all corresponding PO4 readings was taken, or all available values were used separately.
-The combination of mean or individual DPS and PO4 resulted in 16 models (Table S2).
-For each of these, the parameter K was fitted by non-linear least squares regression with R using Rstudio interface (R Core Team, 2020; RStudio Team, 2015).
+The combination of mean or individual DPS and PO4 resulted in 16 models (Table S2 in the Supplement).
+For each of these, the parameter K was fitted by non-linear least-squares regression with R using the Rstudio interface (R Core Team, 2020; RStudio Team, 2015).

-2.7 Evaluation Model Performance
+2.7 Evaluation of model performance

-The predictions of the sediment-water model were evaluated based on several parameters; the Residual Standard Error (RSE), the Nash Sutcliffe Model Efficiency (E) and by plotting the measured surface water PO4 against predicted PO4 between 2007 and 2016 (Table S2; Fig. S10).
-Additionally, the percentage bias (Pbias) was calculated for data points between 2007 and 2016.
-The Pbias measures the average tendency of the simulated data to be larger or smaller than their observed counterparts.
+The predictions of the sediment-water model were evaluated based on several parameters: the residual standard error (RSE), the Nash-Sutcliffe model efficiency (E), and the measured surface water PO4 plotted against predicted PO4 between 2007 and 2016 (Table S2 and Fig. S10 in the Supplement).
+Additionally, the percentage bias (PBIAS) was calculated for data points between 2007 and 2016.
+The PBIAS measures the average tendency of the simulated data to be larger or smaller than their observed counterparts.
 That difference is expressed as a percentage of deviation from the observations (Moriasi et al., 1983; Eq.
 3).
-The predictions of recent years is interesting to evaluate the model's performance for two reasons.
-First, the most recent surface water PO4-concentrations are relatively low and more representative of background concentrations.
+The predictions of recent years are interesting to evaluate the model's performance for two reasons.
+First, the most recent surface water $PO_4$ concentrations are relatively low and more representative of background concentrations.
 Second, the monitoring data have a high temporal resolution, and the age-depth model is more accurate at shallow depths.

-$$PBias = \frac{\sum{i=1}^{n} (Y_i^{obs} - Y_i^{sim})}{\sum{i=1}^{n} Y_i^{obs}}$$ (3)
+$$PBIAS = \frac{\sum{i=1}^{n} \left( Y_i^{obs} - Y_i^{sim} \right)}{\sum{i=1}^{n} Y_i^{obs}}$$ (3)